 - excessive bruising and bleeding due to low platelets

 It may not always be possible to slow down disease progression, but CLL is generally a slow-progressing cancer.
-Currently, early treatment for low-risk CLL hasn’t been shown to be beneficial.
+Currently, early treatment for low risk CLL has not been shown to be beneficial.

-Richter’s syndrome may be difficult to prevent and its causes remain unclear.
-The most common risk factors for Richter’s syndrome are specific genetic mutations or inherited genetic characteristics that aren’t possible to prevent.
+Richter’s syndrome may be difficult to prevent, and its causes remain unclear.
+The most common risk factors for Richter’s syndrome are specific genetic mutations or inherited genetic characteristics that are not possible to prevent.

-If you’ve been diagnosed with early stage CLL, follow up with your doctor regularly to monitor the status of your cancer.
-If you start having symptoms of CLL progression, such as unexplained weight loss, fever, night sweats, swollen lymph nodes, and significant fatigue, schedule an appointment with your oncologist or hematologist right away.
+If you start having symptoms of CLL progression, such as unexplained weight loss, fever, night sweats, swollen lymph nodes, or significant fatigue, schedule an appointment with your oncologist or hematologist right away.